January 2019 Update: Complete List of Visa-Free Countries For Philippines Passport Holder (and Visa on Arrivals)

 QUICK TIP: Check if you can download the form on the website of your destination country or if you can fill it out online.

-- Proof of sufficient financial means.
+Proof of sufficient financial means.
 Examples include bank statements, investments, assets, employment contract, or income tax return.
+Read More: Our guide on SHOW MONEY

-- Roundtrip reservation or itinerary including exact dates and flight numbers specifying entry and exit from your destination country.
+Roundtrip reservation or itinerary including exact dates and flight numbers specifying entry and exit from your destination country.
+Read More: Our Guide on Refundable Flight Reservation

-- Proof of accommodation for the whole duration of intended stay.
+Proof of accommodation for the whole duration of intended stay.
+Read more: Our guide on Booking for Refundable Hotel Reservations

 This is only a general guide and not an exact list.
 Each country has a unique set of visa requirements that you can view from their website.

-- Guide on How you can travel to visa-free countries around the world based on my travel experiences to over 80 countries!
+Guide on How you can travel to visa-free countries around the world based on my travel experiences to over 121 countries (as of December 1, 2018)!